markusju/jnprsr/README.md

 }
 ```

 Alternatively you can also simply pipe your messed up config at the script to make it pretty.
-In this case you do not need to end the input:
+In this case you do not need to end the input.
+Note that we are using the `-s` flag in this example.
+This silences any additional output, so that you can process the output more easily.

 ```
-$ cat what-a-mess.txt | jnprsr-pretty
+$ cat what-a-mess.txt | jnprsr-pretty -s
-[Type CTRL+D or '!END' at a new line to end input] interfaces {
+interfaces {
     et-0/0/0 {
         description "More Bandwidth!";